filyp/autocorrect/README.md

 https://github.com/fsondej/autocorrect

 # Todo
-- some words are corrected to implausible versions (see english2 in unit_tests)
+- some English words are corrected to implausible versions (see english2 in unit_tests); use English wikipedia
-- option to disable double typos for speed
-- it looks that loading spellers multiple times may be leaking memory, or maybe not
 - in double typos we check same words twice
-- use English wikipedia
 - recount polish wikipedia